-The California Technology Assessment Forum (CTAF), a core program of the Institute for Clinical and Economic Review (ICER), will hold a public meeting in February 2016 to discuss a drug for patients with severe eosinophilic asthma.
+The California Technology Assessment Forum (CTAF), a core program of the Institute for Clinical and Economic Review (ICER), held a public meeting in February 2016 to discuss a drug for patients with severe eosinophilic asthma.
 The asthma drug, mepolizumab (Nucala®, GlaxoSmithKline), is a once-monthly injectable monoclonal antibody against interleukin-5 (IL-5).
-The US Food and Drug Administration (FDA) approved mepolizumab in November 2015.

 CardioMEMS™ HF System (St. Jude Medical) and Sacubitril/Valsartan (Entresto™, Novartis) for Management of Congestive Heart Failure